Why aren’t health professionals telling us we’re fat? Perceptions of overweight and obesity prevention in non-admitted health servicesProject title

-The project will support policy makers and clinicians to enhance the prevention system by identifying opportunities for incorporating overweight and obesity prevention into health services.
-This may then allow models of care to be developed that best meet population need while supporting clinicians to develop prevention skills and knowledge.
+The project supported policy makers and clinicians to enhance the prevention system by identifying opportunities for incorporating overweight and obesity prevention into health services.
+Our findings may then allow models of care to be developed that best meet population need while supporting clinicians to develop prevention skills and knowledge.

-It is anticipated that by mapping evidence in relation to population need and combining this with an increased understanding of the barriers and enablers to incorporating prevention-focused intervention into health services, this project will provide information and frameworks to support the integration of obesity and overweight prevention into non-admitted health services.
-It will describe the benefits of this in relation to the overall prevention system.
+This project provided information to support the integration of obesity and overweight prevention into non-admitted health services.
+It described the benefits of this in relation to the overall prevention system.

 News and media